LassoSoft/LassoGuide/source/operations/byte-streams.rst

    Removes all whitespace ASCII characters from the beginning and the end of the byte stream.

-.. member:: bytes->setPosition(i::integer)

-   Sets the current position within the byte stream.
-Requires a single integer parameter.
+.. member: bytes->importAs(p0::string, p1::string)
 .. member:: bytes->importString(s::string, enc::string= ?)

-   Imports a string parameter.
-A second parameter can specify the character encoding (e.g. "ISO-8859-1", "UTF-8") to use for the import.
+   Imports a string parameter into the byte stream.
+A second parameter can specify the character encoding (e.g. "ISO-8859-1" or "UTF-8") to use for the import.

+.. member:: bytes->importBytes(b::bytes)

+   Imports a bytes object parameter into the byte stream.

 .. member:: bytes->import8bits(i::integer)

-   Imports the first byte of an integer parameter.

 .. member:: bytes->import16bits(i::integer)

-   Imports the first 2 bytes of an integer parameter.

 .. member:: bytes->import32bits(i::integer)

-   Imports the first 4 bytes of an integer parameter.

 .. member:: bytes->import64bits(i::integer)

-   Imports the first 8 bytes of an integer parameter.
+   Imports the first 1, 2, 4, or 8 bytes of an integer parameter.

 .. member:: bytes->swapBytes()

-   Swaps the position of every pair of bytes (e.g. a byte stream of ``'father'`` becomes ``'afhtre'``).
+   Swaps the position of every pair of bytes, e.g. a byte stream of ``'father'`` becomes ``'afhtre'``.

 Add a String to a Byte Stream